|Cash Back Rating:||4.2 / 5|

 You can also use the Chase Pay Yourself Back feature to redeem points to pay for some or all of your purchases in select categories and get paid back with a statement credit.
 You’ll still earn points on these purchases and your points may be worth more when your redeem in certain categories.
 For a limited time, Freedom Flex cardholders, for example, can redeem at a value of 1.25 cents per point when they opt to donate to eligible charitable organizations.

-Pairing with another Ultimate Rewards card
+Pair your Freedom Flex with another Ultimate Rewards card to maximize rewards

 Things get especially interesting when you pair the Freedom Flex card with another card that earns Ultimate Rewards.
 You can transfer Chase points into a common pool from multiple cards that earn rewards in different categories, giving you a chance to maximize earning by using the card that earns the most on a given purchase.